Halloumi Cheese Balls Recipe

-Halloumi Cheese Ball, in Greek it is call Halloumi Keftedes is from at the famous Louis Ledra Beach Hotel in Paphos, Cyprus.
+Halloumi Cheese Ball, in Greek it is call Halloumi Keftedes recipe from the famous Louis Ledra Beach Hotel in Paphos, Cyprus.
 The credit for this recipe goes to Chef Andreas Michael from the hotel.
-Can’t live without my Halloumi cheese so I decided to share the recipe with you because it is so delicious.
+You can find Halloumi cheese in the supermarket like Sprout, Wholefoods, AJ’s, and MiddleEaster Grocery store, specialty store or online.

-You can find it at your local grocery store or order it online 8oz a pack of 10 here Halloumi Cheese – 8.8 oz (Pack of 10)
+You can find Halloumi cheese at your local grocery store or order it online 8oz a pack of 10 here

 2.1 oz Halloumi Cheese, grated

 2 boiled potatoes, grated

 1.7 oz Anari cheese, you can substitute ricotta cheese made from goat or sheep’s milk, (grate the Anari)